daisy/pipeline-framework/Main/README.txt

  1. start the web service by running './dp2ws.sh' on Mac/Linux or 'dp2ws.bat' on Windows
  2. the web service is available on http://localhost:8182/ws/
- 3. get the list of converters by issuing a GET request on http://localhost:8182/ws/converters
+ 3. get the list of scripts by issuing a GET request on http://localhost:8182/ws/scripts